fossology/gsoc/docs/2021/index.md

 SPDX-FileCopyrightText: 2021 Siemens AG
 -->

-2021 is the 4th time FOSSology has participated in [Google Summer of Code](https://summerofcode.withgoogle.com/organizations/6095425418821632/).
+2021 was the 4th year FOSSology participated in [Google Summer of Code](https://summerofcode.withgoogle.com/organizations/6095425418821632/).

-This year, we have 7 amazing students working with us and spending their summer contributing to the Open Souce.
+This year, we had 7 amazing students working with us and spending their summer contributing to the Open Souce.
+The contributions made to the project are superb and will help FOSSology to grow as a richer tool and ecosystem.

 ### Projects
-Following are the links to their projects
+Following are the important links to projects done in GSoC - 2021 in FOSSology org.

 | Student | Project | Final Reports |
 | :--- | :--- | :--- |